lexibank/tlopo/out/vol1/chapter9.md

 <a id="p-248"></a>

-Note that the Malaita-Makira languages of SES have formed a new transitive verb &ast;motus-i- 'break off' from the intransitive &ast;ma-utus:
+Note that the Malaita-Makira languages of SES have formed a new transitive verb _&ast;motus-i-_ 'break off' from the intransitive _&ast;ma-utus_:

 ```
 SES: Longgu      mousi-            'cut, break, pull in two; cut clean away, cut right off'
 SES: Sa'a        mousi             (VT) 'break off'
 SES: Arosi       mosi              'break'
 SES: Lau         mūsi              (VT) 'tear, tear off, separate, sever, cut or break off'
 ```

-Although the forms attributed to POc &ast;muju 'be terminated' look remarkably similar to those attributed to &ast;ma-utus, the differences in form and meaning are consistent enough to require a separate reconstruction:
+Although the forms attributed to POc _&ast;muju_ 'be terminated' look remarkably similar to those attributed to &ast;ma-utus, the differences in form and meaning are consistent enough to require a separate reconstruction:

 <table>
 <tr>